Luke 2:1

 New Heart English Bible

-Now it happened in those days, that a decree went out from Caesar Augustus that all the world should be enrolled.
+Now it happened in those days, that a decree went out from Caesar Augustus that the whole empire should be enrolled.

 Webster's Bible Translation